 I am a journalist based in Ithaca, New York developing a podcast called “The New Normal” that will delve into how now happened, and what we can do about it.
-Each episode will investigate a recent trend — such as Tinder, the gig economy, the alternative right, etc — and answer the basic question, ‘How did this recent trend become the status quo?’
+Each episode will investigate a recent trend — such as Tinder, the gig economy, the alternative right, etc — and answer two basic questions, ‘How did this recent trend become the status quo?’ and ‘What unintended consequences of this trend should we think about?’
 In each episode, we will interview experts and normal people affected by the episode’s theme, and make sure to throw in humor so it’s not too heavy.
 Once it goes live, I’ll let you know!

 Until recently, I was the managing editor at Geektime.
 I am also a former editor at Mic and the Jerusalem Post.
 In March, I decided to shift into a consultant role at Geektime so I could have time to produce “The New Normal” podcast.

 As Geektime’s managing editor, I oversaw the editorial team of Geektime.com, Israel’s leading technology news site and one of the largest tech publications outside the United States, and launched Geektime’s U.S. branch out of New York.
 In my time as managing editor, Geektime’s recurring readership base tripled, average time on page quadrupled, and reporting and contributing staff greatly expanded.

 In 2010, my world changed when I met my now husband on a 10-day trip to Israel.
 Several months afterwards, I left my job as a social worker in San Francisco and moved to Israel with two suitcases, a hope for love, and a dream to become a journalist.
 I had always been passionate about writing and thought that moving to Israel could be my chance to enter the world of journalism: Israel’s always in the news, right?